jkeefe/cuny-prototyping-lab/SCHEDULE.md

 ## Spring Break • No class • Wednesday, April 4, 2018

-## Week10 • Wednesday, April 11, 2018
+## Biz-Dev Workshops • No class • Wednesday, April 11, 2018

+## Week 10 • Wednesday, April 18, 2018

 **Everyone Workshops**

-As a class, we'll workshop, code, build and explore two classmates' projects.
+As a class, we'll workshop, code, build and explore classmates' projects.

-## Week 11 • Wednesday, April 18, 2018
+## Week 11 • Wednesday, April 25, 2018

 **Everyone Workshops**

-As a class, we'll workshop, code, build and explore two classmates' projects.

-## Week 12 • Wednesday, April 25, 2018

-**Everyone Workshops**

-As a class, we'll workshop, code, build and explore two classmates' projects.
+As a class, we'll workshop, code, build and explore classmates' projects.

-## Week 13 • Wednesday, May 2, 2018
+## Week 12 • Wednesday, May 2, 2018

-**Everyone Workshops Project 9 + Open Lab/Help**
+**Everyone Workshops + Open Lab/Help**

-As a class, we'll workshop, code, build and explore one person's project.
-Then we'll provide each other help with the last steps of their projects.

-## Week 14 • Wednesday, May 9, 201
+## Week 13 • Wednesday, May 9, 201

 **Presentation Run-throughs + Open Lab/Help**

+Additional one-on-one help will be available this week.

-## Week 15 • Wednesday, May 16 2018
+## Week 14 • Wednesday, May 16 2018

 **Final Presentations and Demonstrations**